GENI-NSF/geni-tools/README-omni.txt

 == Release Notes ==
 New in v2.2:
- - If an aggregate does not speak the requested Ad RSpec version, print a more helpful message. (ticket #211)
  - If an aggregate does not speak the requested Ad RSpec version and the user is just using the default and the aggregate either speaks only 1 RSpec format or specified a default Ad format, then use that